Skip to main content

 Dissertation

-The dissertation must be read and approved by a three-member dissertation committee, two of whom are ordinarily permanent members of the Faculty of Arts and Sciences.
+The dissertation must be read and approved by a three-member dissertation committee, along with an outside reader.
+At least two committee members are expected to be members of the History Department or another CMES joint degree-granting department (Anthropology or HAA).

 History of Art and Architecture and Middle Eastern Studies